OpenIndiana/oi-docs/docs/handbook/sunray.md

 # pkg install libwnck libbonoboui gnome-themes-standard
 ```

+Make sure that they actually install as in the future they may be eventually obsoleted from Hipster
-these must not be empty metapackages or obsoleted packages.
+(no empty metapackages or obsoleted packages).

 ## update older Hipster

-If you have Sun Ray Software already running on Hipster with GNOME, you can prevent remove GNOME with freeze the GNOME packages:
+If you have Sun Ray running on Hipster with GNOME, you can prevent GNOME components removal by "freezing" them and releasing their version locks:

 ```shell
 # pkg freeze gdm gnome-session gnome-panel metacity libgnomekbd gnome-settings-daemon libgweather library/desktop/evolution-data-server desktop/notification-daemon gnome/gnome-menus library/desktop/gnome-desktop library/python/gnome-python-27 gnome/file-manager/nautilus library/libunique